3

 - Chair of Business Psychology and Leadership (6)

-- Chair of Accounting and Auditing (5)
+- Chair of Marketing and Retail (6)

-- Chair of Marketing and Retail (5)
+- Chair of Innovation Management and Entrepreneurship (3)

 - Chair of Marketing Management and Sustainability (3)